Hardware

 10 or 125 MHz

-The Pulse Streamer 8/2 has two LEDs showing information about the status of the device and the network connection.
+The Pulse Streamer 8/2 has two LEDs that provide information about the status of the device and the network connection.

 Device status LED: